This article is a yoga nidra FAQ on setting intentions & sankalpas for making durable positive changes effectively.

-So, how does yoga nidra help you make behavior changes and enable you to develop positive personal qualities?
-Doesn’t it sound too good to be true?
-Read on to find out how.
+How yoga nidra helps you make behavior changes and enables you to develop positive personal qualities.

 “Our day-to-day frame of consciousness (beta brain waves) makes it extremely difficult to make and maintain our good intentions because they crash into our long term conditioning, habits, and social pressures,” as reported in Yoga Nidra for Complete Relaxation and Stress Relief (New Harbinger Publications, 2015).
 “Through no fault of your own, your mind is simply not very receptive to making these changes.
 During yoga nidra, we knowingly, consciously, and consecutively experience different types of brainwave levels that are receptive to change that include alpha, theta and delta frequencies and are associated with levels of consciousness.
 The level reached during yoga nidra depends on the depth of your experience.
 When we implant a resolve in the subconscious mind, useless thoughts and behaviors can be weeded out and the conditions are created for significant and transformative change to take root and grow.”
 Success is fortified by staying with the same sankalpa from practice to practice until it becomes a reality and takes root.
 Consistency counts.